 5 Top Tips to reduce your risk

-We can't totally eliminate our risk of breast cancer, but there is a lot we can do to reduce our risk - and in doing so, we'll reduce our risk of a lot of other illnesses and conditions too.
+We can't totally eliminate our risk of breast cancer, but there is a lot we can do to reduce our risk.

-Our guide provides tips and advice on lifestyle changes you can make to reduce your risk - simply said these are:
+Our 5 Top Tips guide provides tips and advice on lifestyle changes you can make to reduce your risk.
+We recommend: